 NIGMS has long encouraged the use of evidence-informed practices to improve research education, training, and career development.
-The institute recognizes that there is need for more hypothesis-driven research to test biomedical training, mentoring and networking interventions for efficacy and replicability across career stages and at a range of institution types.
-The purpose of ’Research on Interventions’ research program is to support research that will enhance the evidence base for effective, high-impact, scalable interventions, and improve our understanding of the factors contributing to the advancement of individuals pursuing biomedical research careers.
+The Institute recognizes that there is need for more hypothesis-driven research to test biomedical training, mentoring and networking interventions for efficacy and replicability across career stages and at a range of institution types.

 Maximizing Investigators’ Research Award (MIRA) R35 grant, which will support both established investigators and early stage investigators.